Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 When running the installer:
 - Ignore warning about the current user not being an admin
-- Select destination location `C:\Users\biocbuild\bbs-3.10-bioc\R`
+- Select destination location `C:\Users\biocbuild\bbs-3.11-bioc\R`
 - Don't create a Start Menu Folder
 - Don't create a desktop icon

-#### Edit Makeconf and Rprofile.site files
+### Edit Makeconf and Rprofile.site files

-NOTE: Skip this if you're installing R-testing, and go directly to "Install Ripley's bundle of external software" below for a 1-line edit to do to `R\etc\{i386,x64}\Makeconf`.
+NOTE: Skip this if you're installing R >= 4.0 or R-testing from Jeroen, and go directly to the next subsection below ("Install BiocManager").

 The `R\etc\i386\Makeconf`, `R\etc\x64\Makeconf`, and `R\etc\Rprofile.site`
 files need to be edited as follow (without this, compilation of zlibbioc